First Dominican Republic: History

 Painting of founding fathers of the Dominican Republic: Matías Ramón Mella, Juan Pablo Duarte, and Francisco del Rosario Sánchez.

-On the night of February 27, 1844, the leaders of the Triniatrios were going to make their dreams come true: to not only free the Dominicans from Haitian control, but to establish an independent state free from all foreign power.
+On the night of February 27, 1844, the leaders of the Triniatrios met in order to plan their fight, not only to free the Dominicans from Haitian control, but to establish an independent state free from all foreign power.
 At dawn, the blunderbuss shot of Matías Ramón Mella rang out at the Puerta de la Misericordia, and thus, the Dominican Republic was born.
 That same day, the Dominican Act of Independence, which became the Constitutive Act of the Dominican State, was read at the Puerta del Conde.
-Simultaneously, another group of patriots led by Francisco del Rosario Sánchez declared independence and forced the Haitian garrison in Santo Domingo led by Desgrotte capitulate.
-As there were a few detachments with Haitian troops in the regime, it was an easy task to initially shake off their domination.
-During the period called The First Republic (1844-1861), the Haitians tried on numerous occasions to regain control over the Dominican part of the island, but were defeated time and again by Creole forces.
-The decision of the vast majority of Dominicans to be free and independent, the fight in their own territory, generally from more advantageous positions, the use of pack animals for transport and combat, while the Haitians marched on foot and did not receive support of food, medicine and other supplies from their country when they were on campaign; They were factors that contributed to militarily consolidating the independence from Haiti.
+Simultaneously, another group of patriots led by Francisco del Rosario Sánchez, declared independence and forced the Haitian garrison in Santo Domingo, led by Desgrotte, to capitulate.
+As there were few detachments of Haitian troops in the area, it was initially an easy task to shake off their domination.
+Throughout the First Republic, the Haitians tried on numerous occasions to regain control over the Dominican part of the island, but were defeated time and again by Creole forces.
+The decision of the vast majority of Dominicans to be free and independent, the fact that the fight was in their own territory and that the Dominicans generally had more advantageous positions, the use of pack animals for transport and combat while the Haitians marched on foot and did not receive support of food, medicine and other supplies from their country when they were on campaign were all factors that contributed to militarily consolidating independence from Haiti.